greg-md/php-view/docs/Renderer.md

 ```

 `$name` - Section name;
-`$else` - If the section does not exists, you see this content.
+`$else` - If the section does not exists, return this content.

 ## push